 You can get a second car loan when you already have one if you want another vehicle for your spouse to drive, or if you need a truck to support a new business venture.

-Fortunately, there is no legal limit on the number of auto loans you can have in your name!
-However, there is a practical ceiling to what you can afford to pay each month based on your earnings and credit score.
+Fortunately, there is no legal limit on the number of auto loans you can have in one name!
+However, a practical ceiling exists to what you can pay monthly based on your earnings and credit score.